gykamal/Melonama/README.md

 ## General Information
-There was the 2239 images for the 9 classes in the training dataset There was 447 images for the validation data set
+There was the 2239 images for the 9 classes in the training dataset.

+There was 447 images for the validation data set.

-Data set for training was divided in two traininig set and validation set with 80 and 20 percent respectively Datset images was set into 180 * 180 image height weight and a batch of 32 was created Data was trained and validated using keras.
+Data set for training was divided in two traininig set and validation set with 80 and 20 percent respectively.

+Datset images was set into 180 * 180 image height weight and a batch of 32 was created.

+Data was trained and validated using keras.

-First model was created with 3 convolution layer and 3 max pooling after rescaling Activation used was relu and padding same .
+First model was created with 3 convolution layer and 3 max pooling after rescaling.

+Activation used was relu and padding same.

-Last layer used was softmax before that flatten followed by dense layer Model was compiled optimizer='adam' and loss='sparse_categorical_crossentropy' Model was trained using 20 epochs
+Last layer used was softmax before that flatten followed by dense layer.

+Model was compiled optimizer='adam' and loss='sparse_categorical_crossentropy'

+Model was trained using 20 epochs

-Second Model created after augmentation and using the Dropout The model used 3 convolution , 3 Dropout ,Flatten, Dense layer with relu Activation in the threelayers and the softmax in the final layer
+Second Model created after augmentation and using the Dropout

+The model used 3 convolution , 3 Dropout ,Flatten, Dense layer with relu Activation in the threelayers and the softmax in the final layer

 Third model was created after class imbalance was the handled .

 Third model used the 2 convolution and 3 dropouts followed by flatten and Dense layer.

 Third model was done with 30  epochs